 The app lets you create to-do lists and reminders so you always meet deadlines, plus you can add due dates, colleagues, instructions to tasks, and comment on items.
 You can even share images from other apps directly to Asana.
 And more importantly, you can actually track everything you and your colleagues work on in a bid to ensure the project is running smoothly and to schedule.

 If you’re concerned with who is working on certain projects, then you can bring up a list of teams and individuals, and there’s also a search functionality so you can find completed tasks easily.
-Asana is free to download on Android and iOS devices, but for about £6 (around $7.50, AU$10) per month, you get unlimited usage and more functionality.
+Asana is free to download on Android and iOS devices, but for $9.99 (around £7.50, AU$12.50) per person per month, you get unlimited usage and more functionality.

 A communication-first app for generating project ideas

 Podio has been designed for professionals who are always working on multiple projects and generating new ideas.
 More than 400,000 businesses and teams from across the world are using it, including the likes of Sony, Volvo and the NFL.

 There are integrations with third-party services such as Dropbox and Google Drive, meaning you can share content quickly and easily.
 Podio is available in a number of additional languages, including French, German, Danish, Chinese, Spanish and Russian.
-It’s free to download, with the option of accessing in-app purchases.
+It’s free to download the app, with the option of accessing in-app purchases.
 On the web, plans start from $9 (around £7, AU$12)